 The answer is simple: At this point, there is no reason to trust someone who has had an extramarital affair in secret.

 If you are asking: “Why can’t you just trust me?” the answer should be obvious.
 You lied.
 Repeatedly.
 If not directly, implicitly.
-Here we define lying as: “Withholding information you know your partner would want to know.”
+We define lying as: “Withholding information you know your partner would want to know.”

 The first rule is the honesty one.